 Monday – Saturday: 10:00 a.m. – 5:00 p.m.*

 *Galleries are often open in the evening and on Sundays when performances are offered at BlackRock.
-Galleries are closed on certain dates when exhibits are being installed.
+Galleries are closed to the public on certain dates when private events are held or exhibits are being installed.